malus-security/ios-ui-exerciser/README_new_iPhone_test.md

 quick-and-dirty function to input a random string of 8 characters 25% of the time.

 ### Known Issues
-        1. The script sometimes tries accessing random elements from empty sequences due to faulty population of the dictionary in longer test runs;

-        2. The screen change detection needs improving, since it currently produces false positives;

-        3. The script sometimes hangs after entering the Google Account settings screen and trying to tap a 'chevron' button;
+        1. The script sometimes hangs after entering the Google Account settings screen and trying to tap a 'chevron' button;

-        4. When a search results page is not fully loaded due to slow internet speed, a "Not found Key" error is encountered.
+        2. When a search results page is not fully loaded due to slow internet speed, a "Not found Key" error is encountered.
 I suspect this is due to the XML page source not being complete, but still need to do some investigating;

-        5. The script sometimes hangs when the Appium Server calls interfere with the time checking if statement;
+        3. The script sometimes hangs when the Appium Server calls interfere with the time checking if statement;

-        5. The script is in dire need of optimisation in terms of calls made to The Appium server.
+        4. The script is in dire need of optimisation in terms of calls made to The Appium server.

 ### Currently Found Appium Limitations